Linkurious

-Linkurious is a software company that provides graph data visualization and analytics software for various use cases such as financial crime, intelligence, cybersecurity or data governance.
+Linkurious is a software company specialized in graph-based technology for various use cases such as financial crime, intelligence, cybersecurity, supply chain management or data governance.

+Since 2024, Linkurious offers an integrated contextual decision intelligence platform powered by native graph technology and entity resolution AI.

+Linkurious works with a variety of world-class technology and consulting partners including Microsoft, Amazon, Neo4j, Nuix, Capgemini, PwC or Deloitte.

-Linkurious has offices in Montreuil, France and Bethesda, MD, USA.
+The company has offices in Montreuil, France and Bethesda, MD, USA.

 History

 Linkurious was founded in 2013 by Sébastien Heymann, David Rapin and Jean Villedieu following the development of Gephi, which was inspired by the prototype for Stanford's Center for Spatial and Textual Analysis project Mapping the Republic of Letters and looked at connections across thousands of communities in Europe and North America during The Enlightenment.